Code-Institute-Submissions/josephWoodland-MS3-campaign-DB_OctResub/readme.md

 ### Python

+- Email - I used `not email_regex.match(email)` to check if the email was a normal structure.
+- First and Last name - I used `isalpha` method to check the characters inputed by a user.
 - Username Validation - As the app uses emails as user identifier's.
 We needed a function to check that the user imputed email against the emails in the database.
 - Password - For registering, we do basic checks to see if the two password inputs match for creating the user password.
 - Password - When the user is logging in, we grab the user data from the database and check the hashed password with the one stored for that user.